-These medications are often recommended for treating vitiligo (a skin condition that causes large, permanent white splotches).
-They are officially classified as topical immunomodulators, so like steroids, they’ll block the immune system from suppressing melanin production.
+These medications are often recommended for treating vitiligo, a skin condition that causes large, permanent white splotches.
+They are officially classified as topical immunomodulators so, like steroids, they’ll block the immune system from suppressing melanin production.

 This popular treatment works in a similar manner to laser treatments.
 Essentially, microdermabrasion removes the top layer of the skin through the use of tiny, rough particles.
-Home remedies can also be used for extreme exfoliation, but in-office treatments are recommended for more serious cases.
+Home remedies can be used for extreme exfoliation, but in-office treatments are recommended for more serious cases.

 This treatment is effective at evening out skin tone, but some forms of microdermabrasion are considered somewhat rough, and should not be used by people with sensitive skin.

 In particularly extreme cases, such as with vitiligo, surgery may be an option for treating major skin discoloration.
 Two common forms of surgery are used in such scenarios: skin grafts and melanocyte transplant.

 During skin grafting, a cosmetic surgeon will use skin from another part of your body to cover the affected area.
 Melanocyte transplant surgery requires a doctor to collect top-layer skin cells from a “healthy” part of your body and transplant it beneath the white spots.

 Some experts report that cryotherapy — the process of spraying liquid nitrogen onto the skin, effectively freezing and destroying certain skin tissue — yields positive results in the treatment of white sun spots.

 Destroying the skin not only gets rid of the pigmentation issues, but also encourages new tissue growth, which creates a more vibrant and even complexion.